YCSU/Udacity_SDC_P3_Behavioral-Cloning/README.md

 This is the third project for Udacity Self-Driving Car Engineer Nanodegree.
 For this project, we need to control a car in a simulator to collect camera images and steering angles, and then using this information to build a model to predict the steering angles based on the recorded camera images.
 The model learns from the data generated from the way we drive the car, hence the name.

-The projects includes the following files:
+The project includes the following files:
 * model.py - this is the file to create and train model.
-See the comments in the the file for explanation
+See the comments in the file for explanation
-* model.h5 - a traned cnn for predicting the steering angle from the camera images
+* model.h5 - a trained CNN for predicting the steering angle from the camera images
 * drive.py - for driving the car autonomously in the simulator.
 Added a function to resize the input images
 * README.md - the file reading now
 * test_recording.mp4 - a video which shows the car driving autonomously by the trained cnn model